 How to choose the best running watch for you

-If you want a running watch that can also be an everyday watch, overall design and appearance are key considerations.
+Appearance: If you want a running watch that can also be an everyday watch, overall design and appearance are key considerations.
 Will it clash with a dress or blazer, or will it get caught on the sleeve of a sweater or shirt?
-The availability of third-party apps or the ability to sync with your phone are important if you want a running watch with some smartwatch capabilities.

 How we choose the best running watches